Paimpol-Brehat Tidal Farm, France

 Grid connection of the North Brittany tidal energy plant

-The tidal farm will be connected to the French grid on completion, being the first large-scale tidal power project in the world to be connected to the grid.
-A new substation will be built to transfer the power from the tidal farm to the national grid.
+The tidal farm was connected to the French grid in mid-2016, becoming the first large-scale tidal power project in the world to be connected to the grid.
+A new substation was built to transfer the power from the tidal farm to the national grid.

 French utility EDF is building the largest European pressurised reactor in Flamanville, France, with the 1,750MW steam turbine the largest ever for a reactor.

 With EDF acting as the developer of the project, the construction work was carried out by OpenHydro Group.
 OpenHydro in association with DCNS developed and supplied the turbines for the project.
 The barge used for the project was built by STX (Lorient) under the supervision of DCNS.